Contents of AI vs. CGI: What Is the Difference?

 The core difference lies in the process: AI generates content in a data-driven way (Prompt → Output), CGI builds content manually and in a controlled manner.
 AI is good for ideas, variants and speed.
 CGI is strong when brand specificity, material fidelity and precise lighting control count.

-A practical approach: AI can provide you with an atmospheric image - CGI uses this to create the final, CI-clean image or animation.
-Virtual production also plays a role in complex productions (e.g. Unreal Engine - Virtual Production).
+Practical thinking: AI can provide you with a mood picture, and CGI uses this to create the final, CI-compliant image or animation.
+Virtual production also plays a role in complex productions (e.g. Unreal Engine – Virtual Production).

 How Does Artificial Intelligence Work?